nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 Note: Exception classes are left out of this diagram that aims to show the core structure of the load-save functionality.
 Some methods and attributes are not mentioned to keep the diagram simple while keeping the core information visible.

-As seen from the class diagram above (which shows the portions relevant to the StorageFile class), the StorageFile class associates to a Logger class, a ContactsManager class, an ExpenseTracker class and a StudyManager class.
-The AllOnUs class (to do with main menu) associates to a StorageFile class and the manager and tracker classes associate to the StorageFile class as well.
+As seen from the class diagram above (which shows the portions relevant to the `StorageFile` class), the `StorageFile` class associates to a `Logger` class, a `ContactsManager` class, an `ExpenseTracker` class and a `StudyManager` class.
+The `AllOnUs` class (to do with main menu) associates to a `StorageFile` class (not shown in class diagram) and the manager and tracker classes associate to the `StorageFile` class as well.

-The StorageFile class has private attributes `fileName` and `dataFileRelativePath` which define the name of the file and the relative path of the file to project directory, which are utilized in creating/locating the file by the StorageFile class.
+The `StorageFile` class has private attributes `fileName` and `dataFileRelativePath` which define the name of the file and the relative path of the file to project directory, which are utilized in creating/locating the file by the `StorageFile` class.
 More details on this will be discussed soon.

-All the methods in this class are public and the only static method `setFields()` is utilized by class AllOnUs to initialize the StorageFile class with instances of the ContactsManager, ExpenseTracker and StudyManager classes used in the application and the file related attributes.
+All the methods in this class are public and the only static method `setFields()` is utilized by class `AllOnUs` to initialize the `StorageFile` class with instances of the `ContactsManager`, `ExpenseTracker` and `StudyManager` classes (used in the application) and the file related attributes.

 `get*InFileFormat()`, `load*()` and `create*()` methods represent multiple methods that adhere to the respective forms and will be discussed further as needed.